shakfu/pma/docs/dev/implementation-plan.md

 | 3.7 | Not built, and correctly so: its gate is measurement 3, which needs the phase 0 pilot.
 3.6 is the applied rule and phase 4 has its producer either way. | new `src/judge.rs` |

 Steps 3.1 to 3.6 are complete; 3.7 waits on its gate.
 Acceptance met: deterministic tests for 3.6 over a fixture set, independent of 3.7; ranking tests updated for the urgency change; a store carrying a retired key opens and reports it; a CLI test showing two tasks in one repository estimated 2 and 4 from their own text.

+3.7 is the manager layer's first LLM step, per `design.md` goal 5.
+It classifies; instructing a worker mid-run needs the channel of phase 2b.

 Gate for 3.7: measurement 3, from the phase 0 pilot.
 If detail predicts success, the classifier is worth its cost; if not, 3.6 stands and routing keeps to deterministic features.
 The golden set of 50 hand-labelled items belongs with 3.7, not before it.